Going Green In Singapore: 4 Experiences To Escape The City Hustle

-The lush, expansive space is full of endless trails and interesting garden areas.
+The lush, expansive space is full of trails and interesting garden areas.
 The morning we visited, we saw yoga happening in one corner of the park, tai chi in another, and ladies enjoying tea and scones in another.

 The gardens are so large you could easily get lost in there for hours.
-My favourite find of all was the delightful Healing Garden – a section of the gardens dedicated to a large variety of plants (over 400) renowned for medicinal and healing qualities.
+My favourite find was the delightful Healing Garden — a section of the gardens dedicated to a large variety of plants (over 400) renowned for medicinal and healing qualities.

-#3 Gardens by the Bay
+#3 Gardens By The Bay

 #4 Sentosa Island

 Sentosa Island is located off Singapore’s south coast and is an incredibly popular place for both locals and tourists, attracting a 20 million visitors each year.
-Easily accessible by cable car, ferry, bus or taxi you can be sitting on the island’s sandy shores sipping a margarita just minutes after leaving the city centre.
+Easily accessible by cable car, ferry, bus or taxi, you can be sitting on the island’s sandy shores sipping a margarita just minutes after leaving the city centre.

-There are a few different beaches on the island, but my pick is definitely Tanjong, which is a lot quieter than others.
+There are a few different beaches on the island, but my pick is Tanjong, which is a lot quieter than others.
 On top of that, Tanjong is home to the very cool Tanjong Beach Club.
-Sitting pretty on its palm-fringed shores, the beach club is a great place to chill (especially mid-week) or party (their Sunday sessions are infamous).
+Sitting pretty on its palm-fringed shores, the beach club is a great place to chill (especially mid-week) or party (its Sunday sessions are infamous).